swiped/php-handbal-webservice-api/readme.md

-## KNKV Webservice API Wrapper
+## Handbal Webservice API Wrapper

+This project is forked from fruitcakestudio/knkv-webservice-api

-Use Composer to install this package (`"fruitcakestudio/knkv-webservice-api": "0.1.x@dev",`) and require the autoloader.
+Use Composer to install this package (`"swiped/handbal-webservice-api"`) and require the autoloader.

 You can use the HttpClient to make requests to the API directly or use the API object to get more abstracted results.